Contextual Bandits Analysis of LinUCB Disjoint Algorithm with Dataset

 For each time step, we pick the arm that has the highest UCB value (estimated mean plus its confidence bound) and we try to observe the reward for that arm only.
 With each iteration, we update the return average of each arm through the equation:

-• The confidence bound is updated by both n (number of overall time steps) and n_i (number of times we picked that arm).
-In the numerator, we observe the logarithmic time complexity where the boundary increases through log(n) with more passing time.
-With the denominator, we can see that the boundary decreases in linear time complexity with n_i.
+(number of times we picked that arm).
+In the numerator, we observe the logarithmic time complexity where the boundary increases throughlog(n)

 The algorithm thus explore arms that might not be a good performer which we have high uncertainty about (thus a high UCB), while exploiting arms that have superior average returns but with high certainty.